Frequently Asked Questions

 The station is focused on supporting research of this biodiverse marine and coastal region, with ample internship opportunities.

 Port Orford is located in a south facing embayment, providing shelter from harsh ocean conditions arriving from the north, but is exposed to southern storms.
 The Spring transition brings strong winds from the North, which give rise to upwelling, driving the nearshore ecosystem dynamics that make this region worthy of investigation.
 Typical summer days begin with calm seas and winds, which often build into the afternoon, making at sea work difficult later in the day.
-Please visit the sea conditions page and speak with the Manager for additional insights to help plan at sea work during your stay.
+Please visit the ocean conditions page and speak with the station staff for additional insights to help plan at sea work during your stay.

-The Station is located at 444 Jackson Street at 5th Street, one block seaward from Highway 101 in Port Orford (behind The Crazy Norwegian).
-It overlooks historic Battle Rock (once known to the indigenous people of this region as Ma'-na'-shay-Thet, or "mussel gathering place”).
-Port Orford is located between Bandon to the North, and Gold Beach to the South, about an hour from the Oregon/California border.
+The station is located at 444 Jackson Street at 5th Street, one block seaward from Highway 101 in Port Orford (behind The Crazy Norwegian).
+It overlooks historic Battle Rock (once known to the indigenous people of this region as Ma'-na'-shay-Thet, or "mussel gathering placeā€).
+Port Orford is located between Bandon to the north, and Gold Beach to the south, about an hour from the Oregon/California border.

 Port Orford is rich with opportunities to enjoy the coast, from surfing to hiking the Port Orford Heads State Park and other nearby hikes, bike rides, kayaking, fishing, snorkeling, SCUBA diving, or just hanging out on the beach nearby.
 It's a friendly, curious, and ocean aware fishing community, and you'll find many locals who are interested in your research.